Marshall Kilburn III Portable Bluetooth Speaker

 How long does the Marshall Kilburn III battery last?

-Can it pair with another speaker for stereo sound?
+Can it pair with another Kilburn III for stereo or multi-speaker playback?

-Reviewers say native stereo pairing and multi-speaker pairing are absent or unreliable.
-Auracast is mentioned, but one reviewer found cross-speaker connection glitchy.
+Reviewers criticize the lack of true wireless stereo and built-in multi-speaker pairing.
+Auracast is mentioned, but one reviewer found the connection experience glitchy.

 Can the Kilburn III charge a phone?